 The Company is not currently subject to externally imposed capital requirements.
-In the second half of 2013, the Company undertook significant initiatives to reduce its discretionary spending to conserve cash.
+Beginning in the second half of 2013 and continuing through 2014, the Company has undertook significant initiatives to reduce its discretionary spending to conserve cash.

 Liquidity and Capital Resources